Ch3ster8/Assignment_1/README.md

 	 * [FLOWCHART LINK HERE](https://lucid.app/lucidspark/c35f48f0-8313-4861-acf3-5b7b827715ae/edit?viewport_loc=486%2C202%2C4178%2C2081%2C0_0&invitationId=inv_11229b88-6d83-43bf-9f81-a13633a8522a)

 7. Level design:
-	 * I decided to design some of my levels to have their own branching decision, the very first level (not the tutorial) contains its own branching decision within it, by choosing to either go down the hole or parkour up to the sheep, the player makes a massive split in the narrative of the game
+	 * I decided to design some of my levels to have their own branching decision, the very first level (not the tutorial) contains its own branching decision within it, by choosing to either go down the hole or parkour up to the sheep, the player makes a massive split in the narrative of the game, I have also designed my levels to shift seasons to show the distance between the previous level and the current level to allow for more player immersion.

 8. Dialogue choices:
 	 *